-Among the things I have found in my work is an inherent dilemma in the type of special positioning students on school boards receive.
+Among the things we have found in our work is an inherent dilemma in the type of special positioning students on school boards receive.
 The dilemma is that while an extremely limited number of students gets an opportunity to share their voices with adult decision-makers in the system, this type of “convenient student voice” is generally conducted at the adults’ convenience and with their approval.

 In a growing number of states, the status quo of being excluded does not suit students themselves anymore.
 Currently, a disjointed but growing movement is seeking to increase the authority of students in school policy-making and decisions.